 If I Were Jack is a Relationships and Sexuality Education (RSE) resource which focuses on young men and unintended pregnancy.

-The resource is based around an interactive video drama (IVD) which tells the story of Jack, a teenager who has just found out that his girlfriend Emma is unexpectedly pregnant.
-The user is encouraged to put themselves in Jack’s shoes and consider how they would feel if they were in his situation.
-The resource addresses the much-neglected role and perspectives of teenage men in relation to teenage pregnancy.
-However, it is designed to encourage reflection and discussion among teenage women, as well as teenage men, and to go beyond the gender stereotypes surrounding teenage pregnancy.
+The interactive video drama (IVD) tells the story of Jack, a teenager who has just found out that his girlfriend Emma is unexpectedly pregnant.
+The user is encouraged to put themselves in Jack’s shoes and consider how they would feel if they were in his situation., It is designed to encourage reflection and discussion among teenage women, as well as teenage men on the gender power relations that typically locate reproductive responsibility with girls/women.
 It includes a computer-based IVD, educational materials to assist teachers in facilitating classroom discussions around the issues raised in the IVD and web-based educational materials for parents.
+It has been designed with key stakeholders to fit into the relationship and sexuality education curricula of all countries in the UK and Ireland with further international adaptations underway.View the resource

 If I Were Jack was developed by a research team at Queen’s University Belfast in collaboration with key stakeholders in Northern Ireland and Ireland including the Department of Health, Social Services and Public Safety Northern Ireland, the Public Health Agency Northern Ireland, the Council for Curriculum Education and Assessment Northern Ireland, the Health Services Executive Crisis Pregnancy Programme Ireland and the Department of Education and Skills Ireland as well as teacher trainers, teachers, students and parents.
 Adapted versions of the resource developed for use in England, Scotland and Wales were developed in consultation with researchers from Cardiff University, University of Glasgow, London School of Hygiene and Tropical Medicine and University College London.